-No. The law school would remain at the downtown location at Jackson and State streets, which is in the heart of the Loop and the city’s legal district.
+No. The law school will remain at the downtown location at Jackson and State streets, which is in the heart of the Loop and the city’s legal district.

 What are the benefits to students?

-JMLS would continue to provide J.D., LL.M., and M.J. students with a practice-ready experience in state-of-the-art facilities in Chicago’s Loop.
-Benefits would include:
+JMLS will continue to provide J.D., LL.M., and M.J. students with a practice-ready experience in state-of-the-art facilities in Chicago’s Loop.
+Benefits will include: